cislrpi/io/README.md

 var speaker = io.getSpeaker();
 speaker.speak('Hi you');
 ```
-Optionally, you can specify TTS voices as the second parameter to the function, e.g., `speaker.speak('Hi', 'en-US_AllisonVoice')`.
+Optionally, you can specify TTS voices in the second parameter to the function, e.g., `speaker.speak('Hi', {voice:'en-US_AllisonVoice'})`.
 For a full list of voice you can use, check [Watson TTS website](http://www.ibm.com/watson/developercloud/doc/text-to-speech/http.shtml#voices).
 You can also use SSML.
 Again, check [Watson TTS website](http://www.ibm.com/watson/developercloud/doc/text-to-speech/http.shtml#input).